 Powered by the WAVE accessibility evaluation engine, Pope Tech is an enterprise-level web accessibility evaluation system that provides monitoring and reporting of your entire website’s accessibility against WCAG 2.1 over time.
 It also allows for limitless automatic scans on any number of websites and accommodates unlimited users to enable you to organize your site and assign users to groups.

 The WAVE Runner is also powered by the WAVE accessibility evaluation engine.
-It provides a WAVE data of your website’s accessibility, expert analysis breakdown report of the data, and documentation for each WAVE item identified that includes details of how to fix.
+It provides WAVE data of your website’s accessibility, an expert analysis breakdown report of the data, and documentation for each WAVE item identified that includes details of how to fix.

 The WAVE API is the most advanced among the WAVE suite of products and it performs loads of functions.
 The WAVE Stand-alone API (Application Programming Interface) allows you to easily analyze your entire website or any number of web pages with most types of authentication supported.
 The customizable tool can be used to perform a regularly scheduled audit, provide a DOM analysis of a rendered web page, and provides results in JSON or XML format.
 Should your organization not need the licensed WAVE API for stand-alone usage on your server, the WAVE Subscription API allows automated and remote accessibility evaluation of web pages, also using the WAVE processing engine.

 Evaluating A Page On The WAVE Server

 WAVE has a suite of products used to test your web pages.
 The free WAVE homepage online testing tool allows you to enter a URL to have a single page checked (usually your homepage).
 It then performs a quick check and pops open a sidebar showing summary details on the left-hand side of the navigation next to your web page with a list of errors, alerts, and accessibility features found on your page.
 The result also overlays your page with icons showing you where the errors are with a reference and code details.